ThnksCJ/Typescript-IRC/README.md

 ## Contributing
 Pull requests are welcome but keep in mind this is nowhere near done.
-Almost nothing is final and I expect everything to changeFor major changes, please open an issue first to discuss what you would like to change.
+Almost nothing is final and I expect everything to change.
+For major changes, please open an issue first to discuss what you would like to change.